-- Your coordinator may be able to suggest some solutions so you won't damage your GPA or jeopardize your ACE position.
+- We may be able to suggest some solutions so you won't damage your GPA or jeopardize your ACE position.

 - Your appearance, work habits and attitude are always on display; portray yourself as a desirable employee - future recommendations will depend on it.

-- Deadlines are important; your job will depend on meeting them.
+- Deadlines are important; your job success will depend on meeting them.

 Facts About Harassment